-Ground-source heat pumps, also known as geothermal heat pumps, use the earth, groundwater or both to heat your home in the winter and cool it in the summer, and supply hot water.
-Ground-source heat pumps are more effective at heating homes during Canadian winters and provide greater energy savings than air-source heat pumps because in the winter underground temperatures are higher than air temperatures.
+Ground-source heat pumps use the earth, groundwater or both to heat your home in the winter, cool it in the summer, and supply hot water.
+Ground-source heat pumps are more effective at heating homes during Canadian winters and provide greater energy savings than air-source heat pumps because in the winter, underground temperatures are higher than air temperatures.

-Ground source heating produce less CO2 than other forms of space heating systems.
+Ground source heating produces less CO2 than other forms of space heating systems.

 What to Look For

 - Find a qualified, licensed contractor who can access your home and your needs.